adityapaul18/google-clone/README.md

 U can easily host your app on firebase using powershell/terminal and simple instructions on google firebase website

-Feel free to make changes in the the repositoryy branches to add upgrades :)
+Feel free to make changes in the the repository branches to add upgrades :)

 ## Available Scripts